This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Leading Sub-Sectors

-Healthcare demand and spending will increase due to an aging population, heavier chronic disease burdens, advances in technology and a more well-informed and perceptive population.
+Healthcare demand and spending will increase due to an aging population, heavier chronic disease burdens, advances in technology, and a more well-informed and perceptive population.
 Combined with medical facility constraints, Singapore will likely see a rebalance of its healthcare system towards more home-based care.
-There will be opportunities to introduce telecare initiatives as the healthcare system gradually evolves towards being less hospital-centric and pivot towards more outpatient care.
-The advent of telecare, remote patient monitoring will be of strategic importance to pharmaceutical companies as medical professionals will be better able to monitor patients’ adherence to treatment, and as more patients are affected by multiple chronic conditions that require multiple pharmaceutical products.
+There will be opportunities to introduce telecare initiatives as the healthcare system gradually evolves towards being less hospital-centric and pivots towards more outpatient care.
+With the advent of telecare, remote patient monitoring will be of strategic importance to pharmaceutical companies as medical professionals will be better positioned to monitor patients’ adherence to treatment, and as more patients are affected by multiple chronic conditions that require multiple pharmaceutical products.

-The elderly (defined as over 65 years) currently represents 10.7% of the total population, highest among all the other ASEAN countries.
+The elderly (defined as those over 65 years) in Singapore currently represent 10.7% of the total population, which is the highest among all the other ASEAN countries.
 Within the next 20 years, Singapore will experience what is known as ‘hyper-aging.’
 Over a quarter of the population will be 65 years and older by 2030.
 As such, more facilities for the elderly, such as nursing homes and rehabilitation centers, need to be built.
-The demand for services such as geriatric medicine, home-based patient monitoring, memory care, and rehabilitation medicine are expected to rise.
+The demand for services such as geriatric medicine, home-based patient monitoring, memory care, and rehabilitation medicine is expected to rise.
 U.S. firms specializing in elder-care products and services will find a robust and growing market in Singapore.

 Opportunities

-The national healthcare expenditure has recorded increases every year and the demand for healthcare has grown substantially as a result of population growth and aging.
+The national healthcare expenditure has recorded increases every year, and the demand for healthcare has grown substantially due to population growth and aging.
 The Singapore National Health Expenditure could increase to S$59 billion in 2030.
-The Ministry of Health is in the midst of a major revamp of the public sector subsidy structure aimed to better target resources amid an aging population and those with greater need.
+A $5.6 billion budget has been allocated to address infrastructure concerns in the short and long term, as well as to support healthcare provisions and subsidies for the poor.
+The three key areas of focus are healthcare infrastructure, healthcare delivery, and managing the associated costs and issues related to an aging population.
+This budget also includes larger subsidies for surgical implants, the treatment and management of chronic diseases, and funding programs to promote healthy lifestyles and active aging programs.
+The Ministry of Health is planning a major revamp of the public sector subsidy structure aimed to better target resources amid an aging population and those with greater need.

 Resources